-- A member of IATA Management will serve as secretary to the JSAG. - 10.
-The JSAG's activities include, but are not limited to: - Ensure the IATA Worldwide Scheduling Guidelines (WSG) accurately reflect industry business practices, regulatory requirements and serves as the industry reference on slot allocation and management procedures. - Develop standard airport coordination practices to facilitate worldwide slot coordination and schedule facilitation. - Review regulatory developments related to worldwide airport coordination and slot allocation, and develop, where possible a common airline/coordinator position that can be presented to regulatory bodies when and where appropriate. - Provide guidance to IATA Management on the development of services and systems to support the airport coordination and slot allocation process. - Provide guidance to IATA on training and support activities to ensure an efficient and effective worldwide slot management process is maintained for the benefit of all stakeholders. - Provide guidance to IATA Management on the organisation and administration of the IATA Schedules Conferences. - Other tasks as assigned by the IATA Director General
+- 9. A member of IATA Management will serve as secretary to the JSAG. - 10.
+The JSAG activities include, but are not limited to: - Ensure the IATA Worldwide Scheduling Guidelines (WSG) accurately reflect industry business practices, regulatory requirements and serves as the industry reference on airport coordination and schedule management procedures. - Develop standard practices to facilitate worldwide airport coordination and schedule facilitation. - Review regulatory developments related to worldwide airport coordination, and develop, where possible, a common airline/coordinator position that can be presented to regulatory bodies when and where appropriate. - Provide guidance to IATA Management on the development of services and systems to support airport coordination and the slot allocation process. - Provide guidance to IATA on training and support activities to ensure an efficient and effective worldwide airport coordination and slot allocation process is maintained for the benefit of all stakeholders. - Provide guidance to IATA Management on the organisation and administration of the IATA Schedules Conferences. - Other tasks as assigned by the IATA Director General